What Is 20/20 or 6/6 Normal Vision?

-The biggest letter on an eye chart often represents acuity of “20/200″, the value that is “legally blind.”
+The biggest letter on an eye chart often represents an acuity of “20/200″, the value that is “legally blind.”
 Many people with refractive errors have the misconception that they have “bad vision” because they “cannot even read the E at the top of the chart without glasses.”
-However, in most situations where acuity ratios are mentioned, they refer to best corrected acuity.
+However, in most situations where acuity ratios are mentioned, they refer to best-corrected acuity.

 Many people with moderate myopia “cannot read the E” without glasses, but have no problem reading the 20/20 line or 20/15 line with glasses.
-A legally blind person is one who cannot read the E even with the best possible glasses.
+A legally blind person cannot read the E even with the best possible glasses.

-In Laser Eye Surgery, the surgeon’s goal is to get your vision without glasses after surgery to the same level as your “best corrected visual acuity” (with glasses or contact lenses) before surgery, or better.
-When optometrists or surgeons say “gaining or losing a line of vision”, they mean the change in ability to read a line on the eye chart without glasses after surgery, from the ability to read the line with glasses, before surgery.
+In Laser Eye Surgery, the surgeon’s goal is to get your vision without glasses after surgery to the same level as your “best-corrected visual acuity” (with glasses or contact lenses) before surgery – or better.
+When optometrists or surgeons say “gaining or losing a line of vision”, they mean the change in the ability to read a line on the eye chart without glasses after surgery, from the ability to read the line with glasses, before surgery.

 As Mr. Glenn Carp explains in the video below, each clinic should be able to provide you with an idea of the likelihood of you achieving 20/20 vision with Laser Eye Surgery.